akashmjn/tinydiarize/README.md

 Note that this still an early proof-of-concept and there are a few things to be aware of:
 - Only the `small.en` English model has been finetuned.
 - Word-error-rate (WER) is close to original models, although not yet extensively tested.
 Ad-hoc inspection does show some differences in timestamp behavior (longer segments) or deletion errors.
 See the notebook under [tdrz_dev](tdrz_dev/) for details.
-- Given a pretty tiny finetuning setup, there's likely a lot of room for accuracy improvements.
+- Given a pretty tiny finetuning setup, there's likely a lot of room for further accuracy improvements.
 - Only local diarization (segmentation into speaker turns) is handled so far.
 Extension with global diarization (speaker clustering) is planned for later.
 - Stuff is still hacky and subject to change, so hold your horses just yet! üêé